mianzhang/SafeConv/README.md

-# SafeConv
+# SafeConv: Explaining and Correcting Conversational Unsafe Behavior
-Resources for our ACL 2023 paper: "SafeConv: Explaining and Correcting Conversational Unsafe Behavior" [[paper](https://aclanthology.org/2023.acl-long.2.pdf)]
+Resources for our ACL 2023 SafeConv [[paper](https://aclanthology.org/2023.acl-long.2.pdf)].

+## What is SafeConv?
+SafeConv is a large-scale dataset (160000 prompt-response pairs) with comprehensive annotations for conversational safety:
+1) binary safety label of the prompt;
+2) binary safety label of the response;
+3) unsafe spans in the response;
+4) safe alternative for the unsafe responses.

 ## Data